Irritable mares are tying up with ulcers. They are unable to ovulate because they do not have

 With the lack of minerals in today’s feed and hay, irritable mares are unable to fully ovulate.

-They are nervous, grumpy, have digestive issues, and cannot concentrate on anything.
+They are nervous, grumpy, have digestive issues, cannot concentrate on anything, and are tying-up.

 The lack of Calcium in the feed is what prevents the mares from ovulating.
 Maximum

 Performance supplement has a chelated Calcium that is 93% digestible into the bloodstream.